straboulsi/fauvel/readme.txt

 Note: THIS WILL NOT RUN IN ITS CURRENT STATE.
 Due to copyright issues, this repository cannot include the XML, audio, or visual files that are specific to Roman de Fauvel and used in DigitalFauvel.
 The following folders and their contents are missing: pages, smallpages, thumbnails, icons, XML, and musicz.
 If you are part of the Princeton DigitalFauvel team, you may have access to our Dropbox, where most of these resources can be found.

+The current code requires:
+-	one page (.jpg image) and one smallpage (a smaller version of the page .jpg) for each page of the manuscript
+-	one thumbnail (.jpg) for each object in the manuscript (i.e., poetry chunk, music object, or image)
+-	various icons (.png or .jpg) for the buttons on the UI
+-	four XML files (original text, modern French translation, English, and layout)
+-	numerous audio files for the “musicz” folder: .mscz for score images created in musescore, .png for each image of the scores for UI display, and .wma for each audio (for polyphonic pieces, separate audio for each voice as well as one audio containing all voices)

+XMLGuide.txt – an explanation to understanding, creating, and using Content and Layout XML documents for Fauvel.

 Content XML Encoders: